About Art Therapy

 art to benefit from art therapy.In fact, sometimes someone who is really skilled in the technical side of art can focus so much on doing a good job with the product that the process is not noticed.
 Other artists see how much of themselves are in the art so they may both appreciate the process but also feel vulnerable.

 About the Art Therapist:

 Pat Roles, MSW, RSW, BCATR, is a registered art therapist as well as a registered social worker who completed her Post Graduate Certificate in Art Therapy at the BC School of Art Therapy in Victoria in 1989.
 She completed her MSW in 1981 and has worked in hospitals as a therapist with both medical and mental health programs.
-She has also been a clinical supervisor for 25 years.
+She teaches art therapy at the Vancouver Art Therapy Institute and is an adjunct instructor with the art therapy program at the Adler School of Professional Psychology.
+She has also been a clinical supervisor for 25 years in social work.
+Currently she works in private practice providing psychotherapy with individual, couples and families.
 Pat has worked with children and teenagers individually with art therapy, as well as facilitated art therapy groups and used art therapy as part of family therapy.
-Counselling areas of specialization include: eating disorders, adoption issues and reunion, birthparent loss, bereavement, separation, divorce, parenting, blended families, and family relationships.
+Counselling areas of specialization include: eating disorders, adoption issues and reunion, birthparent loss, bereavement, separation, divorce, parenting, blended families, and family and couples relationships.
 Find out more about Pat Roles: Credentials and Counselling Experience

 Booking Appointments & Pay Online Options via Credit Card